pointcheckout/magento2-pointcheckout/README.md

 php setup:di:compile

-now go to your admin panal stores->configuration->sales->PaymentMethods you would find pointcheckout listed on the availble payment methods enter the configuration and save
+now go to your admin panal stores->configuration->sales->PaymentMethods you would find pointcheckout listed on the available payment methods enter the configuration and save